Life As a Log Grader or Scaler

 - Record data about individual trees or load volumes into tally books or hand-held collection terminals.

-When polled, Log Graders and Scalers say the following skills are most frequently used in their jobs:
+Log Graders and Scalers state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.